Lung Cancer: The Leading Cause of Cancer Death

 - Chest pain

-Screening for lung cancer is usually done by three methods:
+Screening for lung cancer is usually accomplished using three methods.

 Lung Cancer Diagnosis

 If the screening tests suggest a person has lung cancer, definitive diagnostic tests may be done by a pathologist.
-The pathologist will examine the patient's lung cells in sputum, phlegm, or from a biopsy sample to type and stage the cancer (see following slides for type and staging information).
+The pathologist will examine the patient's lung cells in sputum, phlegm, or from a biopsy sample to type and stage the lung cancer.

 Types of Lung Cancer